The National Hockey League Draft Lottery is a weighted system to determine the order of selection for the first 15 picks of the Draft.

 Prior to the 2014-15 season, prominent changes were made to the lottery.
 For the 2015 lottery, the odds were changed, giving less weight to finishing 30th overall.
 In addition to a more spread out distribution of odds, the opportunity to select first overall was awarded to any team that wins the lottery instead of the maximum four-slot advancement.

-For the 2016 Draft Lottery, the top three picks were awarded through the draw, ensuring the team that finishes 30th overall is guaranteed only a top-four selection, instead of the second pick being a worst-case scenario.
+From 2016 through 2019, the top three picks were awarded through the draw, ensuring the team that finishes 30th overall is guaranteed only a top-four selection, instead of the second pick being a worst-case scenario.

 |Year||No. 1 SEED||WINNER (SEED)||NO. 1 PICK||1ST OVERALL|